 The drawbacks of the private healthcare sector are the over-prescription of medicines and overcharging by doctors who want to gain as much profit as possible from their patients.

-This is even more stark as many businesses and service providers in Malaysia see expats from western or middle-eastern countries as having deeper pockets.
+This is even more apparent because many businesses and service providers in Malaysia tend to perceive expats from western or middle-eastern countries as having deeper pockets.

 This inherently makes foreigners particularly exposed to the risk of getting expensive bills.
 Patients are often advised to take costly but unnecessary medical treatments.